lingtalfi/TheBar/discussions/inject-svelte-in-existing-app.md

 ```

-This won't work yet, but that's our goal.
+This won't work just yet, but it will in a few minutes.

 Notice that we added two things: the **bundle.js** reference in the head (we will create the actual file later),
 and the script at the bottom of the body, to effectively insert our svelte component (**MyComponent**) into